aitu-dk/webpage/src/pages/blog/21-11-23-event-ai-quiz-night-2.md

 All are welcome, whether you're a trivia wizard or a newbie looking for a fun night out.
 Bring your friends and soak up the friendly competition! 🤩🎉

-Don't miss out on this exciting event that combines knowledge, laughter.
+Don't miss out on this exciting event that combines knowledge and laughter with a competitive touch.